Funded by Senate Bill 1407

 What is the current status of the project?

-The new Inyo County Courthouse is in the site acquisition phase, with an expected construction completion date in winter 2022.
+The new Inyo County Courthouse is in the site acquisition phase, with an expected construction completion date in third quarter FY 2022-2023.
 This schedule is subject to change.

 Why does Inyo County need a new courthouse?

 The Superior Court of Inyo County provides court services from two locations.
 In Bishop, the court operates out of the former Municipal Court, located inside City Hall, which is leased from the City of Bishop.
 Sixty percent of the population lives in this northern part of the county; seventy-five percent of court filings originate from this area.
 Due to space and personnel constraints, the clerk’s office has a limited capacity to handle these filings.
 Consequently, the majority of criminal, civil, family, probate, and juvenile cases must be filed at the historic courthouse in Independence, 40 miles south.

 In Independence, the court shares the historic courthouse with the County of Inyo.
 Built in 1921, the neo-classical, revival-style courthouse in Independence is listed on the National Register of Historic Places.
 Virtually all criminal and juvenile proceedings and jury trials that last longer than two days are conducted here, due to the lack of space in Bishop.
 Because of overcrowding and accessibility deficiencies, the court also leases space inside a privately owned facility (known as “Department 2”).

 The courthouses in both locations are severely overcrowded, and have significant security, life safety, logistic, and accessibility issues that prevent the court from providing safe, secure and efficient services to Inyo County residents.
 Examples include: